patrickcfwhite/project-3/README.md

 <h4>Seeding the database</h4>

 Having decided our models and created our endpoints, we could now focus on creating initial data for our app.
 This was implemented using a **seed file**.
-This file contained hard-coded Recipies, Games, TV Series, Films and Books which were planted into our MongoDB.
+This file contained hard-coded Recipes, Games, TV Series, Films and Books which were planted into our MongoDB.

 For every model in our collection, we assigned a user using a referenced relationship.
-Ultimately this would mean when feeding data into the database, a user needed to be attached to every activity we create.
+Ultimately this would mean when feeding data into the database, a user needed to be attached to every activity we created.

 To achieve this, once connecting to Mongo itself, a selection of users were pre-made and seeded to the database.